enkidevs/curriculum/go/intro/data-types-and-constants/README.md

 name: Data Types & Constants

-description: Learn about different data types and constant values.
+description: Learn about different data types, how to transform them and constant values.

 insights:
   - go-data-types